The Peritoneal (Abdominal) Cavity

 Clinical Relevance: Disorders of the Peritoneal Cavity

 Other causes include; malignancies of the GI tract, malnutrition, heart failure, and mechanical injuries which result in internal bleeding.
-Patients present with a distended abdomen, discomfort, nausea, and dyspnoea.
+Clinical features include distended abdomen, abdominal discomfort, nausea, and dyspnoea due to pressure on the lungs from the enlarged abdominal cavity.

-The patient experiences pain and tenderness of the overlying skin and the anterolateral abdominal muscles contract to protect the viscera (known as guarding).
+Clinical features include pain and tenderness of the overlying skin and the anterolateral abdominal muscles contract to protect the viscera (known as guarding).
 Other symptoms include; fever, nausea, vomiting, and constipation.
 Patients may lie with their knees flexed in an effort to relax the anterolateral abdominal wall muscles.
-Generalised peritonitis (when peritonitis is widespread in the abdominal cavity) can result in sepsis and thus must be treated as an emergency or it can be fatal.